 Feature Deprecation Policy

-As changes are made to Docker there may be times when existing features will need to be removed or replaced with newer features.
-Before an existing feature is removed it will be labeled as “deprecated” within the documentation and will remain in Docker for at least 3 stable releases (roughly 9 months).
+As changes are made to Docker there may be times when existing features need to be removed or replaced with newer features.
+Before an existing feature is removed it is labeled as “deprecated” within the documentation and remains in Docker for at least 3 stable releases.
 After that time it may be removed.